Sophia of Prussia: Abdication of Constantine I

-Dowager Queen
+Dowager Queen (1922-1932)

 Second exile and concerns for Greece

 To ensure their security and stabilize the throne of their son, Constantine I and Sophia once again chose to take the path of exile.
 On 30 October 1922 the deposed royal couple, Princesses Irene and Katherine and Prince Nicholas with his family, went again to the port of Oropos to leave their country but, contrary to what happened in 1917, few followers awaited them this time before their departure into exile.

 On board the Greek steamboat SS Patris, the royal family arrived in Sicily and moved to the Villa Hygeia in Palermo.
 The Greek political situation remained a source of concern for the exiles.
 In fact, in Athens, the called Trial of the Six led to the execution for high treason of former Prime Ministers Petros Protopapadakis, Nikolaos Stratos and Dimitrios Gounaris and Generals Georgios Baltatzis, Nikolaos Theotokis and Georgios Hatzianestis, all accused of responsibility for the defeat against Turkey.
 Above all, the life of Prince Andrew, brother of Constantine I, was also threatened in November–December 1922 and only the intervention from foreign governments commuted his sentence from death to exile.

 Death of Constantine I and deposition of George II

 Increasingly depressed by the events that had shaken Greece and sick with arteriosclerosis, Constantine I developed a deep depression.
 He then remained sometimes hours without speaking, staring into space.
 Faced with this situation, Sophia's anxiety (already bigger by the fate of George II and other members of the royal family who remained in Greece), only increased.
 The Queen and her husband therefore made the decision to leave Sicily and settled in Florence.
 However, Constantine I died of a brain hemorrhage shortly before their departure, on 11 January 1923, and Sophia found herself even more isolated than she was previously.

 After the death of her husband, Sophia wanted to repatriate his remains to be buried in Tatoi but the Greek government refused, with George II being unable to do anything.
 In fact, the situation of the new King was increasingly precarious and at the end, he himself went into exile in Romania a few months after the death of his father, on 19 December 1923.
 The republic was then proclaimed in Greece on 25 March 1924 and Sophia and the other members of the royal family were stripped of their Hellenic nationality.
-However, the Greek royals maintained their Danish titles since George I ascended to the Greek throne in 1863 and King Christian IX of Denmark almost immediately gave them Danish passports.
+However, the Greek royals had maintained their Danish titles since George I ascended to the Greek throne in 1863 and they almost immediately received Danish passports.